khakhalin/notes/00_queue_main.md

 * document how to do unit testing in Python
 * spectral properties of graphs, spectral radius
 * timsort
+* in-place mergesort (how?)
+* dual-pivot quicksort
 * model view controller - most important design pattern for web apps
+* pseudoinverse (there's more than one!), and how numpy calculates them
 * CICD
 * With pycharm and Anaconda, do I now have Python installed twice?
 How does it work?
 * Briefly describe other patterns [[design_patterns]]